ishaagg29/covid-vaccine-slot-finder/README.md

 - To find vaccination slots in state Delhi, pincode - 110052 for next 7 days starting from 5th May 2021 for 18+ people.

 `python covid_vaccine.py --state Delhi --pincode 110052 --date 05-05-2021 --minAge 18`

+## Output :
+- CSV file will be created with the available vaccination slot details.